Here's Timing For Thunderstorms With Damaging Wind Gusts, Possible Isolated Tornadoes

 After the storms push through, the heat wave will end.

-Sunday, July 30 will be pleasant and comfortable with mostly sunny skies and a high temperature generally in the low 80s.
+Sunday, July 30 will be pleasant and comfortable with mostly sunny skies and a high temperature ranging from the upper 70s to the low 80s.

 Look for more of the same on Monday, July 31 through Thursday, Aug.
 3 with mostly sunny skies and a high temperature right around 80 degrees each day.